jackyzha0/telescopic-text/README.md

 }

 // Default function to create a new `<div>` node containing the
-// telescoping text.
+// telescoping text from bullet points function createTelescopicTextFromBulletedList(content: string)
-function createTelescopicText(content: Content[])

 // This is the fundamental data structure for parsing native bullet lists into telescoping text. interface NewContent {